-Fall is a favorite time of year for many families in the Chicago area.
+Fall is a favorite time of year for many families in the Midwest.
 The leaves begin to change to beautiful hues, there’s a chill in the air, and the weather causes residents to head outside and celebrate all of the fall activities in Chicago.
 We’ve put together some of our favorite things to do in Chicago in the fall in hopes of getting you out of the house and enjoying some hot cider and apple doughnuts in no time.
 Don’t miss these fun fall activities in Chicago and Illinois.

 1. Visit a the world’s largest corn maze in Illinois